 Modern Croatia

-Since 2013, Croatia is a proud member of the European Union (EU).
+Since 2013, Croatia has been a proud member of the European Union (EU).
 Popular for its breathtaking Adriatic coast, ancient towns, and energetic culture, it is now a vacation destination.
 Centuries of invasions, alliances, and resiliency have sculpted Croatia's past to produce a country that combines modernism with legacy.
 Its narrative calls for tenacity, diversity of culture, and metamorphosis.

 Geography

 From level plains to the Rocky Mountains and coastal areas, Croatia boasts a varied terrain.
-Its western coast is the Adriatic Sea, which links the Mediterranean to other European nations and offers access to the nation boasts more than a thousand islands, some of which are well-known travel attractions.
+Its western coast is the Adriatic Sea, which links the Mediterranean to other European nations and offers access to the nation, which boasts more than a thousand islands, some of which are well-known travel attractions.
 Croatia's history has been shaped in great part by its topography since it gave strategic benefits for trade and security.

 Culture